-The enforcement officers cover the whole of Northern Ireland working on a regional basis.
-If you need to report an animal welfare case during office hours Monday – Friday 9am-5pm you should contact the appropriate telephone number or email address relating to the region you live in set out below.
+If you need to report a Non-Farmed Animal welfare case during office hours Monday – Friday 9am-5pm you should contact the appropriate telephone number or email address relating to the region you live in, these are set out below.
 All messages will be forwarded to an Animal Welfare Officer on the next working day.

 Belfast City Council

 Eastern Region –Lisburn & Castlereagh City Council, Ards & North Down Borough Council